Pablo Brägger

 Pablo Dominic Brägger (born 27 November 1992) is a Swiss former artistic gymnast.
 He is the 2017 European champion on the horizontal bar.
 He won a bronze medal on the floor exercise at the 2015 European Championships and a bronze medal in the team event at the 2016 European Championships.
-He competed at the 2016 and 2020 Summer Olympics.
+He competed at the 2016 and 2020 Summer Olympics, retiring from elite sport after his second Olympic Games.

 Gymnastics career

 Brägger began gymnastics when he was eight years old.

 Junior

 Brägger competed alongside Oliver Hegi and Michael Meier at the 2009 European Youth Olympic Festival, and they won the team silver medal behind Russia.
 Individually, he won bronze medals on the floor exercise and the vault.
 At the 2010 European Championships, he won a bronze medal in the all-around behind British gymnasts Sam Oldham and Max Whitlock.

 Senior

 2012–2014

 Brägger competed with the Swiss team that finished seventh at the 2012 European Championships.
 He advanced into the all-around final at the 2013 World Championships and finished 16th.
 He missed most of the 2014 season due to an elbow injury.